seds-celestia-simulations/sim-nereid/README.md

 Smoothed Particle Hydrodynamics represents fluids using moving particles carrying physical quantities such as density, pressure, and velocity.

-Nereid explores these methods from first principles while providing a reusable software architecture for particle simulations.
+Nereid is designed to investigate particle-based numerical methods from first principles, with particular emphasis on algorithmic design, computational performance, and modular simulation architecture.

 The project is organized around independent simulation subsystems: